Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Is Fidelity good for beginners?

-One of the better options out there, genuinely.
+One of the better options out there, honestly.
 The Learning Center, fractional shares (Stocks by the Slice starting at just $1), zero account minimums, and strong customer support make it accessible for new investors.
-The platform can feel overwhelming at first glance, but Fidelity has done a reasonable job building simplified views for basic tasks.
+The platform can feel overwhelming at first, but Fidelity has done a reasonable job building simplified views for basic tasks.
 The Bloom app is specifically designed with beginners in mind if the main platform feels like too much.

 How does Fidelity compare to Vanguard for index fund investing?

 Here's the deal: for pure index fund investing, Fidelity's ZERO funds at 0.00% technically beat Vanguard's equivalent Admiral Shares at 0.03–0.04%.
-The important catch is that ZERO funds are proprietary and can't be transferred to another broker — you'd have to sell and repurchase, which creates a taxable event in a non-retirement account.
+The catch is that ZERO funds are proprietary and can't be transferred to another broker — you'd have to sell and repurchase, which creates a taxable event in a non-retirement account.
 Vanguard's ETF equivalents can be held anywhere.
 If you plan to stay on one platform long-term, Fidelity's cost advantage is real and meaningful over decades.
-If you value portability above all else, Vanguard ETFs are the safer choice.
+If you value portability, Vanguard ETFs are the safer choice.